 Then add the best part- the spices.
 That’s really what chili is all about, right?
 You’ll add 1.5 teaspoons of onion powder, 1 teaspoon garlic powder, 2 teaspoons chili powder, 1/2 teaspoon oregano, 2.5 teaspoons of cumin, 1 teaspoon oregano, 1/2 teaspoon smoked paprika, and 1.5 teaspoons of Lawry’s Seasoned Salt.

-Then you’re gonna add 4 cups of beef broth, preferably low sodium if ya got it on hand.
+Then you’re gonna add two cups of beef broth, preferably low sodium if ya got it on hand.

 Stir it all up really good, pop the cover on, and let it sit for about 8 hours on low, or 4-5 hours on high.